-14.12.B.2 Multi-Occupant vehicles can impound their battery packs in chassis and maintain access to their vehicle for metered external energy charging.
+14.12.B.2 Multi-Occupant vehicles can maintain access to their vehicle for metered external energy charging.
 Battery impound is not required for MOV unmetered external energy charging.
 Any time a team elects to charge from unmetered external energy they must first officially declare this intention to the Event Organizers.